mongodb/docs/source/includes/list-table-api-alert-elements.rst

    * - ``eventTypeName``
      - string
-     - Name of the event that triggered the alert.
+     - Human-readable label that indicates the :ref:`type of event
+       <alerts-event-type-values>`.

    * - ``id``
      - string